-We’re pleased to see that Brexit has not put people off making the move.
-If you take specialist advice and follow the procedures correctly, you can continue to live the dream in Spain and enjoy a long and secure future there.
+We’re pleased to see that Brexit did not put people off making the move – with specialist advice, you can continue to live the dream in Spain and enjoy a long and secure future there.
 And Spain can be a more tax-efficient place to live than you may realise.

 1. Apply for your Spain residence visa

 Your first step is to establish how to apply for legal residence in Spain.
-This now involves stricter requirements, and more advanced planning and paperwork – but is generally still possible provided you can support yourself.
+While this now involves stricter requirements and more advance planning and paperwork, it is not an issue provided you can support yourself.

-Work visas are harder to obtain now, but retirees can apply for a Spanish non-lucrative visa and residency permit (you’ll need to prove you have sufficient means to live on without employment, plus other basic requirements).
+Retirees can apply for a Spanish non-lucrative visa and residency permit.
+You will need to prove you have sufficient means to live on without employment, and have medical cover, be it public or private, plus other basic requirements.

-If you have the capital to invest locally (for example, €500,000 in Spanish real estate), you can apply for the Investor or ‘Golden Visa’.
+If you have capital to invest locally (for example, €500,000 in Spanish real estate under current rules), Spain’s Investor or ‘Golden Visa’ is still available at the moment (though this may change in future).

 Learn more about the European Emigration and Advisory Service and download our guides.